-Generalizing the findings from airborne studies such as these will only be possible by improving satellite remote sensing along the way, which in turn requires airborne observations for the development and validation of a new generation of cloud retrievals in the Arctic.
-Such retrievals will need to account for surface and cloud variability, and address the issue of undetected thin clouds.
-A database of spectral albedos, acquired with similar techniques as proposed here, would provide the necessary testbed for developing operational space-based retrievals for surface reflectance as available for the lower latitudes.
+- 5 Generalizing the findings from airborne studies such as these will only be possible by improving satellite remote sensing along the way, which in turn requires airborne observations for the development and validation of a new generation of cloud retrievals in the Arctic.
+Such retrievals (e.g., Ehrlich et al., 2017) will need to account for surface and cloud variability, and address the issue of undetected thin clouds.
+A database of spectral albedos, acquired with similar techniques as proposed here, would provide the necessary testbed for developing operational space-based retrievals for surface reflectance as available for the lower - 10 latitudes.
 With lower COT thresholds for cloud detection, spatially and temporally dependent surface albedo, accurate cloud retrievals even for thin clouds, passive remote sensing will significantly improve our current understanding of cloud radiative effects in the Arctic.
-Finally, it will be important to pursue a similar strategy for the thermal wavelength range.